Support/FAQ for RC-Soar templates

 Please use the latest versions for your next install!

-- ETX Companion 2.11.
-If the model contains conversion errors then two things happen: first, the model will be marked in red.
+- EdgeTX Companion 2.11.
+If a model contains conversion errors then two things happen: first, the model will be marked in red.
 Secondly, the '"Write Models and Settings" menu will be greyed out.
-The errors must be fixed before the model can be uploaded to the transmitter.
+The errors must be fixed before the model file can be transferred to the transmitter.
 To view the errors, right click on the model and choose 'Show model errors'.
-Note: conversion errors are much easier to fix if using the latest versions of the templates!

-- ETX Companion 2.10.
-After opening the file, Companion will display warnings.
+- EdgeTX Companion 2.10.
+After opening the file, Companion will display various conversion warnings.
 Fix these after uploading to the tx.

 - OpenTX Companion.
 Companion will display a list of warnings.
 Fix these in Companion before transfer to the tx.